 2. Lots of large windows connect the indoors and outdoors and at the same time capture winter light and heat from the sun,

-3. They use locally sourced materials such as metal for roofs and exposed brick and unpainted wood on walls and exterior facades.
+3. Texas modern architects use locally sourced materials such as metal for roofs and exposed brick and unpainted wood on walls and exterior facades.
 Standing-seam metal roofs are common.

-A beautifully landscaped courtyard, metal roof, exterior facade of rock/stone and wood enhance the curb appeal of this spectacular 2,658 square-foot contemporary Ranch in Texas Modern styling with two bedrooms and two baths.
-Its multiple roof lines and use of natural materials give it that innovative Texas Modern feel.
-The spacious open-floor designed home has an option to expand to five bedrooms (Plan #161-1125).
+Consider the beautifully landscaped courtyard, metal roof, and exterior facade of rock/stone and wood and how they enhance the curb appeal of this spectacular 2,658 square-foot contemporary Ranch in Texas Modern styling with two bedrooms and two baths.
+Multiple roof lines and the use of natural materials give this plan that innovative Texas Modern feel.
+The spacious open-floor designed home has a Great Room in place of a living room and an option to expand to five bedrooms.

-4. Elements of the Ranch style are adapted to the style – like the sprawling one-story floor plan layout or, in 2-story home, adapting the wide front porch of the ranch to a spacious balcony on the upper floor instead.
+4. Elements of the Ranch style are adapted to the style — like the sprawling one-story floor plan layout, open floor plans, or, in a 2-story home, adapting the wide front porch of the ranch to a spacious balcony on the upper floor.

-5. Features of the early homes when there was no air-conditioning – patios, deep overhangs, courtyards, even dog trot hallways – are included in the design to address living conditions in a region with hot and humid summer weather.
+5. Features of early Texas Modern homes — back when there was no air-conditioning — include patios, deep overhangs, courtyards, and even dog trot hallways.
+These design elements addressed living conditions in a region with hot and humid summer weather.

 6. Attractive and functional vertical shutters often protect the tall glass-paned windows.

 Top: Seen from the rear, this contemporary Texas Modern home looks like a typical Texas style ranch home in an L-shape.
-Middle: The front of the large, luxurious home really displays the Texas Modern features of the house: elevated site to catch views and breezes, lots of large glass windows, sweeping balcony and patio, locally sourced stone.
+Middle: The front of the large, luxurious home really displays the Texas Modern features of the house: elevated site to catch views and breezes, lots of large glass windows, sweeping balcony and patio, and locally sourced stone.
 Bottom: This aerial view of the front shows that some of the roof is standing-seam metal, the other portions being tile.
-You can appreciate the use of stone in the siding and landscaping – and how the building is tucked into the landscape – from this view as well (Plan #161-1000).
+You can appreciate the use of stone in the siding and landscaping – and how the building is tucked into the landscape – from this view as well.
+You can find this plan here.

 7. Load-bearing wood beams are unvarnished and unpainted to expose their natural beauty and grain

 The amazing exposed wood beams and ceiling with unpainted wood planks anchor this stunning Great Room in a sprawling Ranch home with rustic country details.
-The one-story home has 3,623 square feet of living space, two bedrooms, 2.5 baths, and a lower level with an optional floor plan that can be finished for additional rooms (Plan #161-1094).
+This one-story home plan has 3,623 square feet of living space, two bedrooms, 2.5 baths, and a lower level with an optional floor plan that can be finished for additional rooms.

-8. The tradition of craftsmanship is exhibited in the detailing in stair railings, doors, exposed wood, and stonework.
+8. The tradition of craftsmanship is exhibited in the detailing of stair railings, doors, exposed wood, and stonework.
 Texas Modern homes emphasize the handcrafted as opposed to prefabricated stock.

-Craftsmanship is on full display in the details of the wood and metal railing of the stairs and the dark wood doors in the entry hall of a striking 2,422-square-foot Rustic Ranch style home.
+Craftsmanship is on full display in the details of the wood and metal railing of the stairs and the dark wood doors in the entry hall of this striking 2,422-square-foot Rustic Ranch style home.
 The two-bedroom, two-bath residence includes a grand entrance to the Great Room, dining area, and kitchen with an open plan and walk-in pantry.
-A rear covered deck serves as an overflow for guests or outdoor activities, and the unfinished daylight basement – if finished – provides space for two more bedrooms and a full bathroom, plus a family room, exercise room, and unfinished storage areas (Plan #161-1097).
+A rear covered deck serves as an overflow for guests or outdoor activities, and the unfinished daylight basement – if finished – provides space for two more bedrooms and a full bathroom, plus a family room, exercise room, and unfinished storage areas.

 Origins of Texas Modern

-While not widely known, David R. Williams is to Texas Modern what Frank Lloyd Wright was to the Prairie Style – two exceptional and innovative architects who created unique modern designs that reflected modernism in their regions: Texas and the Midwest.
+While not as widely known, David R. Williams is to Texas Modern what Frank Lloyd Wright is to the Prairie Style.
+Each is an exceptional and innovative architect who created unique modern designs that reflected modernism in their regions: Texas for Williams and the Midwest for Wright.

 Born in a sod home and inspired by the handcrafted pioneer homes indigenous to Texas, Williams understood the rugged individualism of Texas.
 An architect, illustrator, engineer, community planner, and adventurer, Williams developed Texas Modern, a distinct style that combined European modernism with native qualities that personified Texas.
 Capturing the regionalism and grit of the Lone Star State, Williams’ definitive style fulfilled the aesthetic and functional needs of Texas by using traditional and indigenous materials.